Copilot

 Source: Microsoft Entra pricing.

 Agent 365 is the component of E7 whose name is most misleading.
-It maysuggests something to do with building or running AI agents.
+It may suggest something to do with building or running AI agents.
 It does not.

 Once agents start acting on behalf of users, the usual identity and compliance controls stop working.
 You cannot apply Conditional Access to a non-human identity, you have limited visibility into what data an agent touches, and there is no built-in audit trail for autonomous actions.
-Agent 365 is Microsoft's answer to that problem, even if its readiness to close these gaps is debatable.
+Agent 365 is Microsoft's answer to that problem.

-A KPMG AI Quarterly Pulse Survey (September 2025, 130 US C-suite leaders at organisations with $1B+ revenue), cited by Microsoft on the Entra Agent ID product page (the primary KPMG report is not publicly available), found that 42% of large organisations have already deployed agents, 76% of leaders expect employees to manage agents within two to three years, 55% of the workforce accepts or actively embraces AI agents, and 78% are concerned about cybersecurity for agents.
-Agent governance is already on the agenda for most large organisations.
-Whether it needs to be a $15 per user per month product, or whether it should have been folded into the security capabilities already included in E5, is a separate conversation.
+A KPMG AI Quarterly Pulse Survey (September 2025, 130 US C-suite leaders at organisations with $1B+ revenue), cited by Microsoft on the Entra Agent ID product page (the primary KPMG report is not publicly available, so these figures cannot be independently verified), found that 42% of organisations have deployed at least some agents, 76% of leaders expect employees to manage agents within two to three years, 55% of organisations are seeing slight or significant adoption, and 78% are concerned about cybersecurity for agents.

 What Agent 365 provides